Last modified: February 12, 2020 | Previous Versions

 3.2 Taxes.
 Google will itemize any invoiced Taxes.
 Customer will pay invoiced Taxes unless Customer provides a valid tax exemption certificate.
 Customer may withhold Taxes if Customer provides a valid receipt evidencing the taxes withheld.

 3.3 Invoice Disputes.
-Customer must submit any invoice disputes to firstname.lastname@example.org before the Payment Due Date.
+Customer will submit any invoice disputes to firstname.lastname@example.org before the Payment Due Date.
 If the parties determine that Fees were incorrectly invoiced, Google will issue a credit equal to the agreed amount.

 3.4 Overdue Payments.